matthewvowels1/causalPipeline/README.md

 localhost:8889/
 ```

-When you ```exit``` the interactive docker image, you can save the image in its current state by checking the container ID:
+After you ```exit``` the interactive docker image, you can save the image in its current state by first checking the container ID:

 ```docker ps```